| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 labouring in the distant vineyard?

-The load of fruits on her back,
+The load of fruits on her back,a bitter sweat on brow and cheek,

 and the clay basin heavy on the back